Red5/ice4j/doc/nio-configuration.md

 ## NIO selector sleep milliseconds
 Providing adequate time between NIO selector checks is handled via the `NIO_SELECTOR_SLEEP_MS` property.
 The default sleep time between checks is 10 milliseconds.

+## Blocking or Non-blocking I/O
+Setting the `IO_BLOCKING` to `true` will configure the internal services to use blocking I/O with TCP, instead of the default non-blocking implementation.
+This does not affect UDP connections.

 # Server Startup
 To add the options to your Red5 / Red5 Pro server startup, update the `JAVA_OPTS` line like so:
 ```